pdxjohnny/LangChain-in-Kubernetes/README.md

-# DEMO for deploying a QA chatbot in K8S
+# DEMO for deploying a QA chatbot in Kubernetes

 This repository is intented to share a Kubernetes implementation for a chatbot using Open source tools:
 This is the architecture intended